tfp-photonics/treams/_sources/dev.rst.txt

 Building the code on Windows
 ============================

-The main issue with using ptsa on Windows is the compilation step.
+The main issue with using treams on Windows is the compilation step.
 For Windows Python is usually compiled with MSVC for Visual Studio.
 However, especially for calculations with complex numbers, Cython creates code that conforms to the (C99-) standard.Thus, it is not compatible with the non-standard implementation of complex numbers by Microsoft.

-As I understand, even large projects like numpy and scipy do not compile their code with MSVC, at least not completely) for the Windows distribution.
+As I understand, even large projects like numpy and scipy do not compile their code with MSVC (at least not completely) for the Windows distribution.

-Below you find three tested ways, how one can use ptsa with Windows.
+Below you find three tested ways, how one can use treams with Windows.
 The first two ways actually use a non-Windows version of Python, but have a more straightforward installation procedure.
 However, the last one works with Windows' version of Python e.g. when installed with conda under Windows.